 One of the most important reasons why this campaign by Nordstrom was so successful was that they deeply understood their customer’s journey.
 They had a vision of the funnel from discovery on social media all the way to checkout.

-By meeting them where they spend time, Nordstrom built better relationships with their audience to achieve success!
+By meeting your target where they spend time, Nordstrom built better relationships with their audience to achieve success!
+You can do the same thing with your audience!

 Marketing Strategy Example 4: Allbirds